TechRetreat/learnathon/mobile/ios/8-DataManager.md

       }
     }
   ```

-Now we're going to make an initalizer that takes in a dictionary of this format to create an actual `Cache` object.
-We're going to go to our "Cache.swift" file and add an additional initalizer.
+Now we're going to make an initializer that takes in a dictionary of this format to create an actual `Cache` object.
+We're going to go to our "Cache.swift" file and add an additional initializer.
 This initializer is a bit different.
 Start off with a normal initializer, similar to the other one.
 This one, however, can fail.
 Because it can fail, we add a `?` after the `init`.
 If it does fail we will return [nil]().
 Looking at the structure of the file we can define some types at the top of the `Cache` file.
 Looking at a cache item, specifically:
 ```
 {